-If you notice you are in contact with a fraudster after paying with a debit or credit card, contact your financial institution immediately.
-Inform a financial agent that there has been a fraudulent charge and ask for a payment reversal.
+- Debit or Credit Card — Inform a financial agent that there has been a fraudulent charge and ask for a payment reversal.
 A payment reversal allows you to get your money back from a transaction.

-If you are involved in a personal loan scam and sent money via a wire transfer, you may be able to take action.
-If you sent the wire transfer through a company like Western Union or MoneyGram, contact the company and inform them of the fraudulent transaction as soon as possible.
-If you take immediate action, you may get a reversal payment.
-You can report wire transfers through a bank or credit union by speaking with the fraud department.
+- Wire Transfer — Contact the company and inform them of the fraudulent transaction to potentially get a reversal payment.
+You can also report wire transfers through a bank or credit union by speaking with the fraud department.
 Explain the situation and ask the agent to reverse the wire transfer.

-Mailed cash payments can be intercepted when you contact the U.S. Postal Inspection Service.
-If you sent cash through another mailing service, contact them and ask if they can intercept the package.
+- Cash — Mailed cash payments can be intercepted when you contact the U.S. Postal Inspection Service.
+If you send cash through another mailing service, contact them and ask if they can intercept the package.

 What To Do if a Loan Scammer Has Your Personal Information